All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 The majority of people who are infected by gastrointestinal parasites become infected by drinking water or eating food that has been contaminated with the ova.
+(For more details, read Food and Waterborne Illness.)
 Ova and parasites from infected people or animals are released in the stool and can then contaminate any water, food, or surfaces that come into contact with them.
 This contamination cannot be seen; the food and water will look, smell, and taste completely normal.
-People who ingest contaminated food or water can become infected and, without careful sanitation (handwashing and care with food preparation), the infection may be passed on to others.
+People who ingest contaminated food or water can become infected and, without careful sanitation (hand washing and care with food preparation), the infection may be passed on to others.

-Parasitic infections are especially a concern for certain groups such as infants, the elderly, and people with weakened immune systems such as those with HIV/AIDS.
+Parasitic infections are especially a concern for certain groups such as infants, the elderly, and people with weakened immune systems.
 In these populations, a parasitic infection can result in serious symptoms and complications.

-The three most common parasites in the United States are the single-cell parasites Giardia Entamoeba histolytica, and Cryptosporidium.
+Three of the most common parasites in the United States are the single-cell parasites Giardia species, Entamoeba histolytica, and Cryptosporidium species.
 Found throughout the world in even the most remote and pristine mountain streams and lakes, these parasites may infect swimming pools, hot tubs, and occasionally community water supplies.

-- Cryptosporidium (often called crypto) is the most common cause of recreational water-related disease outbreaks in the U.S.; outbreaks cause an estimated 300,000 cases of cryptosporidiosis each year.
+- Cryptosporidium (often called crypto) is one of the leading causes of recreational water-related disease outbreaks in the U.S.

 - Entamoeba histolytica is common but only causes illness in about 10% to 20% of those infected.